k3v1n888/gcp/INTEGRATION_SUMMARY.md

-# 🎯 Quantum AI Integration - Safe Implementation Summary
+# 🎯 Sentient AI Integration - Safe Implementation Summary

 ## ✅ What Was Successfully Updated